Pentecost

-The Catholic Church celebrates when the Holy Spirit descended on Pentecost, fifty days after Jesus had risen from the dead on Easter.
+The Catholic Church celebrates when the Holy Spirit descended on Pentecost, fifty days after Jesus rose from the dead on Easter.
 Pentecost commemorates the birth of the Church and marks the end of the seven weeks of Easter.

-For nine days, since Jesus’ Ascension into Heaven, the Apostles had been hiding in fear and praying to God.
+After Jesus’ Ascension into Heaven, the Apostles hid in fear and praying to God for nine days.
 On the tenth day, the Holy Spirit descended on the Virgin Mary, the Apostles, and other followers of Jesus in the upper room.

 The liturgical color of red symbolizes the Holy Spirit descending as tongues of fire and the fire that was lit in the hearts of Jesus’ followers.

-The Holy Spirit continues to guide and unify the Church while inspiring and encouraging Catholics today.
+The Holy Spirit that the Apostles received continues to guide and unify the Church while inspiring and encouraging Catholics today.

 A Jewish feast takes on a new meaning for Christians: